Your voice is needed by midnight ET on November 10, 2022

 - Be as personal as you can.
 We’ve provided talking points below, but your own story will be most impactful.

 If you are an organic livestock producer, rancher, or organic business involved in the industry, please be sure to mention your stake in this rulemaking.
 If you are a consumer, let them know you’re willing to pay more for organic eggs and poultry if they meet a higher animal welfare standard.
 Comments from organic consumers are equally important, especially if you tell regulators why you care.

 SUGGESTED TALKING POINTS

 - This regulation is vital to my continued trust in the organic label.

 - Without animal welfare updates, production practices will continue to vary widely and perpetuate consumer confusion.

 - The majority of egg and livestock producers are already meeting the requirements laid out by the proposed rule.
 Failing to enact livestock updates extends the harm done to these producers and gives unfair advantage to industrialized production.

 - I support swift implementation of the OLPS rulemaking.
 The suggested 15-year implementation timeframe for organic egg operations is far too long and will lead to more market failure.
-The rule should be implemented in less than five years.
+The rule should be implemented in three years.